Questions and Answers

 How do I get to talk to a counselor?
 Note: This is not academic counseling.

-For personal struggles (not academic counseling), contact the Counseling Center at (951) 689-1120 or click on "Request an Appointment" in the menu at left.
+For personal struggles (not academic counseling), contact the Counseling Center at (951) 689-1120 or click on "Request a First-Time Appointment" in the menu at left.
 You will be scheduled for an intake session as soon as possible, usually within a few days.

 Who are the counselors and what are their qualifications?